 Gorilla Brewing Company (Gwangan Station)

-As the name suggests, Gorilla Brewing Company is a beer brewing company and taproom; their vision and mission is, as stated on their website, to bring the best of craft beer culture to their customers in Korea, as well as create new and exciting trends and fostering the craft beer culture in Busan and in Korea as a whole.
+As the name suggests, Gorilla Brewing Company is a beer brewing company and taproom; their vision and mission are, as stated on their website, to bring the best of craft beer culture to their customers in Korea, as well as create new and exciting trends and fostering the craft beer culture in Busan and in Korea as a whole.

 - Mon–Thurs 18:00–23:00